 You do not need to complete eToro verification to deposit funds.
 This is actually a great positive point as it means you can trade straight away.
 When making a withdrawal though, you will have to verify your eToro account first.
 In fact, it is an easy process that can be quickly completed with just a couple of documents and once you have done this, your withdrawals are typically processed and available within a couple of days.

-If you want to completely avoid this being an issue, you can simply verify your eToro account right away before you make any kind of deposit.
+If you want to completely avoid this being an issue, you can simply verify your eToro account right away before you make any kind of first eToro deposit.
 About this, it may be useful for you to read our eToro Account verification tutorial, where we explain the process verification in detail.

 Another issue that some new users may have with eToro is around conversion fees.
 This may result in a comment or eToro complaint something like “eToro stole my money”.
 In fact, again this is not the case.